yatw/CodeFightCollections/countAPI/README.md

-The problme: Given a vector with a list of directories.
-Return another vector in a format that indicate which folder is under another folder, with number representing how many items in that folder.
+The problme: Given a vector with a list of strings representing directories.
+Return another vector in a specific format that indicate which folder is under another folder, with number representing how many items in that folder.

 Complication: